Shauryasawant/Simple-Document-Summarization/README.md

 ## Usage Instructions

 1. Run the script in a Google Colab cell.
+(After running both cells, a **link will be generated** for the Document Summarizer.
+Click on the link to open it in a **new tab** for better layout and readability.)

 2. Upload a file (.pdf or .txt) or paste text manually.